quicoto/WordPress-Tweet-Archive-Importer/README.md

 Set the values at the begining of the file.

-## What it does not import
+## What it does not do

 - No media
 - No lists
 - No likes
 - No DM's

+It will output a mySQL query for the wp_posts table.

 ## Potential risks

-- It could time out due PHP configuration if you're archive is too big
+It could timeout due mySQL configuration if you're query is too big (100K inserts? it really depends on the server).

+Always backup your database before executing queries!

 ## Disclaimer